safaa-yasserjaber/final_exam_android1/SimpleDictionary/app/README.md

 Open the project in Android Studio
 Click on Run ▶ button
 Choose an Emulator or a real device
-📝 Note

-This project was developed as part of an Android course assignment.
-It demonstrates the basics of working with lists and navigation between activities.

 safaa yasser jaber
 2301215983